zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{S}(\bm{r}, t) = \mu\_0^{-1} \big( \bm{E}(\bm{r}, t) \times \bm{B}(\bm{r}, t) \big)
 $$

-is the *instantaneous* [Poynting vector](https://en.wikipedia.org/wiki/Poynting_vector) that represents the direction and the rate of energy flow.
+is the *instantaneous* [Poynting vector](https://en.wikipedia.org/wiki/Poynting_vector) that characterizes the direction, the density, and the rate of energy flow.

 Definitions given in Equations 2.16-2.17 transform Equation 2.11 into a statement of the [Poynting theorem](https://en.wikipedia.org/wiki/Poynting%27s_theorem):